 For many people visiting Japan seeing Mount Fuji is a must!
 The most famous postcard views of Mount Fuji are rarely ever from Fuji herself.
 These scenic vistas can be found in the surrounding lakes and mountains.

 Kawaguchiko (Lake Kawaguchi) is often considered the entrance point to Mount Fuji and the Fuji five lakes region (Fujigoko).
-With direct access points from Tokyo city, Narita airport and the Tokaido shinkansen line (from Mishima) there is no reason not to visit this jewel of natural Japan.
+With direct access points from Tokyo city, Narita airport, and the Tokaido shinkansen line (from Mishima) Kawaguchiko, and therefore Mount Fuji, are easily accessible.

 Kawaguchiko is the second largest of the five great lakes and, as you can see, the shores are quite urbanised, yet still surrounded by soaring mountains.
 With such easy access and stunning views, Kawaguchiko is the perfect spot to appreciate Mount Fuji.
 Here are my top tips for getting that perfect shot!

 The northern shore of Kawaguchiko has some amazing views of Mount Fuji.
 Clear of the nearby mountain you can get a full view of Fuji from base to peak.
 In spring the view is framed by pink fluffy cherry blossom.